 The HLS Doctor of Juridical Science (“S.J.D.”) program began in 1910.
 The library collection of these works is not comprehensive.
 Exceptions are usually due to scholars’ requests to withhold Library deposit.

 The Master of Laws (“LL.M.”) degree has been awarded since 1923.
 Originally, the degree required completion of a major research paper, akin to a thesis.
 Since 1993, most students have the option of writing the LL.M. "short paper."
 This is a 25-page (or longer) paper advised by a faculty supervisor or completed in conjunction with a seminar.
 Fewer LL.M. candidates continue to write the more extensive "long-paper."
 LL.M. candidates holding J.D.s from the U.S. must write the long paper.
-See the current explanation of the LL.M. written work requirement for the master of laws.

 The library generally holds HLS LL.M. long papers and short papers.
 In recent years, we require author release in order to do so.
 In HOLLIS, no distinction is made between types of written work created in satisfaction of the LL.M. degree; all are described as LL.M. thesis.
 Though we describe them as thesis, the law school refers to them solely as papers or in earlier years, essays.
 HOLLIS records indicate the number of pages, so at the record level, it is possible to distinguish long papers.

 The HLS J.D. written work requirement has changed over time.
 The degree formerly required a substantial research paper comparable in scope to a law review article written under faculty supervision, the "third year paper."
 Since 2008, J.D. students have the option of using two shorter works instead.
-See the current J.D. written work requirement.

 Of all those written, the library holds relatively few third-year papers.
 They were not actively collected but accepted by submission from faculty advisors who deemed a paper worthy of institutional retention.
 The papers are described in HOLLIS as third year papers, seminar papers, and student papers.
 Sometimes this distinction was valid, but not always.
 The faculty deposit tradition more or less ended in 2006, though the possibility of deposit still exists.
-See the explanation of the faculty deposit program.

 HLS has many endowed prizes for student papers and essays.
 There are currently 16 different writing prizes.
 See this complete descriptive list with links to lists of winners from 2009 to present.
 Note that there is not always a winner each year for each award.
 Prize winners are announced each year in the commencement pamphlet.